 by Ray Banas and Perry Genovesi

 Our Music librarians are experts at handling questions from a variety of musical patrons.
-After all, this is the place John Coltrane used to visit to study when he was a student at Granoff.
+After all, this is the place John Coltrane used to visit to study when he was a student at Ornstein.
 We’re used to musicians from all across Philadelphia’s communities of music—from guitarists at Chris’s Jazz Cafe, to West Philly klezmer maestros checking out scores, books and instruments to power their performances.

 Librarians assembled resources relevant to our city’s rich musical tapestry, including books and scores on Philadelphia Soul, even Edwin A Fleisher orchestral works as well.
 Some of our librarian-fans made sure some of his material was on hand for autographs too!